Bone Marrow Transplant for Children

 process.
 In some cases, a parent may be a donor.
 Or the donor may be a matched

-donor either by apheresis or bone marrow harvest.
+either by apheresis or bone marrow harvest.

 Umbilical cord blood transplant